Virtual politician: SAM

 "SAM" is the name given to what is generally considered to be the first virtual politician.
 SAM was created by New Zealand developer Nick Gerritsen, and designed to represent the views and wants of people in New Zealand.
 SAM is also linked to social media, in order to immediately address the concerns of voters.

+SAM was developed by a Wellington-based technology group involving Gerritsen, Victoria University of Wellington researcher Walter Langelaar, and software company Touch Tech.
+Contemporary reporting described Gerritsen as the group's spokesperson, Langelaar as conducting the research phase, and Touch Tech as helping to develop the platform.

 SAM was initially intended to be put forward as a candidate in the New Zealand 2020 elections.

 SAM was rebranded to Parker Politics in 2023.

 Alice

 The chatbot "Alice" or "Alisa" was nominated against Vladimir Putin for the 2018 Russian presidential election, built by Yandex.
 Similar to SAM, it was intended to be a public-minded and easily accessible bot through social media.
 It lost to Putin, but still gained a large portion of the vote.

 Leader Lars

 The chatbot "Leader Lars" or "Leder Lars" was nominated for The Synthetic Party to run in the 2022 Danish parliamentary election, and was built by the artist collective Computer Lars.
 Leader Lars differed from earlier virtual politicians by leading a political party and by not pretending to be an objective candidate.
 This chatbot engaged in critical discussions on politics with users from around the world.